jung-kim/tadashi/README.md

 - Data is not collected when browser is not open
     - Browser is the one collects data and displays data.
 There are ways to make this happen but that would requrie additional backend infrastructures which would require additional resources.
 - Data is not persisted
     - Once browser is closed, collected data is lost.

-But really
+## disclaimers

+- Data is collected at browser and only lives in browser
+    - There is a [proxy server code](./proxy-server/README.md) but it is for local testing only for cors issue.
+- No PII (Personally Identifiable Information) is collected
+    - Visualizations are derived only from [Twitch's public API endpoints](https://dev.twitch.tv/docs/api/reference).

 ## contributing
 ---------------